kubernetes/website/content/en/docs/tasks/extend-kubernetes/socks5-proxy-access-api.md

 This example tunnels traffic using SSH, with the SSH client and server acting as a SOCKS proxy.
 You can instead use any other kind of [SOCKS5](https://en.wikipedia.org/wiki/SOCKS#SOCKS5) proxy.
 {{</ note >}}

-The following diagram represents what we're going to achieve in this tutorial:
+Figure 1 represents what we're going to achieve in this tutorial.

 * We've got a _client machine_ from where we're going to create requests to talk to the Kubernetes API
 * The Kubernetes server/API is hosted on a _remote server_.